nrdvana/squash-portage/README.md

 For this script, you need overlayfs or unionfs support in your kernel.
-These are available on many distros, but not included in the mainline kernel until overlayfs in 3.11
+These are available on many distros, but not included in the mainline kernel until "overlay" in 3.18

 This can be hard to find, sometimes (until it is mainlined)